Orpius/SDK/docs/UserGuide/index.md

 * **Security**
 * **Secrets system**
 * **Orchestration**
-* **Tooling framework** with Built-in tools that provide core capabilities out of the box
+* **Tooling framework** with Built-in tools that provide core capabilities out of the box and support for custom tooling
 * **Messaging system**
 * **Collaboration and team awareness** across time zones
 * **Scheduling** for running tasks at defined times or intervals
-* **Built-in tools** with support for custom tooling

 ## Built-in Productivity Features
 The following examples show some of the productivity features available directly in the Console.
-This may give you a sense of what you can achieve in your own applications, though with custom tooling you can expand the capabilities much further.
+These may give you a sense of what you can achieve in your own applications, though with custom tooling you can expand the capabilities much further.

 For example, you can use chat in the Console to instruct Orpius to:
 * Schedule and carry out tasks